hanapedia/hexagon/README.md

 ```

 ### Clean up
-Simply delete the Kind cluster if you created one.
+Simply delete the kind cluster if you created one.
 ```sh
 kind delete cluster --name hexagon-cluster
 ```